 If your callback function returns true, the currentElement will be added to the result array:

-• During the first iteration, the currentElement is 3 so the callback returns false
+- During the first iteration, the

-• The iteration will continue to the last element
+currentElementis7so the callback returnstrueand the value is pushed into the result array - The iteration will continue to the last element

-• The resulting array is assigned to filteredPrices variable
+- The resulting array is assigned to

 And that’s how the .filter() works.
 You can also filter an array of objects with this method.